 Toshiba IT & Control Systems Corporation provides a stationary power storage system to a variety of fields based on Toshiba's lithium-ion rechargeable battery SCiB™ boasting exceptional long-life performance and safety.

-Toshiba IT & Control Systems Corporation will continue to propose products that support developing disaster-resilient communities and business continuity.
+Toshiba IT & Control Systems Corporation will continue to propose products and systems that support developing disaster-resilient communities and business continuity.